api-federation/design/use-cases/UC7-standardize-enduser-context.md

-# UC7 - Standardized End-User context
+# UC7 - Standardize End-User context

 This use-case aims at standardizing generation and transmission of end-user context by API Gateway.